 CGT is focused on delivering total returns rather than income.
 It declares a single annual dividend each year.
 For the financial year ended 31 March 2025, the dividend was fully covered by earnings.
-CGT also has substantial reserves (retained profits and capital that can be used for distributions).
+CGT also has substantial reserves.
 At the end of March 2025, the balance on the revenue reserve was £22.58m.
 It also had a special reserve of £842.9m at that date, which is distributable and can be used to support both dividends and share buybacks.

-The significant 30.8% increase in the dividend for 2025 over 2024 reflects the higher amount of revenue earned and the designation of 66p of the total 102p dividend as an interest distribution (a dividend paid out of interest income, which may have tax advantages), which decreases the company's corporation tax liability.
+The significant 30.8% increase in the dividend for 2025 over 2024 reflects the higher amount of revenue earned and the designation of 66p of the total 102p dividend as an interest distribution, which decreases the company's corporation tax liability.